khulnasoft-lab/hooker/docs/actions/actions.md

 | input-file  | Required, custom shell script to executed                                                 |
 | exec-script | Required, inline shell script executed                                                    |

-The Exec Action also internally exposes the `$POSTEE_EVENT` environment variable with the input event that triggered the action.
+The Exec Action also internally exposes the `$HOOKER_EVENT` environment variable with the input event that triggered the action.
 This can be helpful in situations where the event itself contains useful information.

-Below is an example of using `$POSTEE_EVENT`.
+Below is an example of using `$HOOKER_EVENT`.
 It uses the inline exec-script script:

 ![img_3.png](../img/img_3.png)

-As you can see, we capture the incoming Postee event and write this event to the Tracee event log for forensic purposes.
+As you can see, we capture the incoming Hooker event and write this event to the Tracker event log for forensic purposes.

 ## HTTP Action

-Finally, we can configure the Postee HTTP Post Action to ship the captured event logs via our HTTP Action to our remote server.
+Finally, we can configure the Hooker HTTP Post Action to ship the captured event logs via our HTTP Action to our remote server.

  ![img_1.png](../img/img_1.png)